 Just like in sexual assault, there is no consent in sexual harassment.

-Sexual harassment can happen anywhere: on the street, at school, in the workplace.
+Sexual harassment can happen anywhere: on the street, at school, at home, or in the workplace.
 It is a common occurrence.
 87% of women in Canada have reported being a victim of sexual harassment .